deepmodeling/deepmd-kit/doc/model/dplr.md

 	    "seed":		1
 	},
 ```
-The type of fitting is set to `"dipole"`.
+The type of fitting is set to {ref}`dipole <model/fitting_net[dipole]>`.
 The dipole is associate to type 0 atoms (oxygens), by the setting `"dipole_type": [0]`.
 What we trained is the displacement of the WC from the corresponding oxygen atom.
 It shares the same training input as atomic dipole because both are 3-dimensional vectors defined on atoms.
 The loss section is provided as follows
 ```json
     "loss": {